EKIVANC/crawlersample/README.md

 **About the application:**
 A concurrent application is developed by using Callable interfaces and java concurrent Executors api.

 No dependency or 3rd party library used in application development.
-(Only JUnit for testing)
+(Only JUnit for testing and Log4j for logging)

 The abstract factory pattern was used for populating Parser libraries.
 In summary we have Parser4Google and Parser4JScript classes both implements the HtmlParser interface.